Citizenship Classes

 A. You have had your Legal Permanent Resident Card (Green card) for five (5) years; you can speak, understand, read and write in English.

-- You will need to study all 100 questions and you will need to be able to write up to three sentences and read up to three sentences in English.
-The officer will ask 10 questions (out of the 100)and you'll have to answer 6 questions correctly in English to pass that portion of the test
+- You will need to study all 128 questions and you will need to be able to write up to three sentences and read up to three sentences in English.
+The officer will ask 20 questions (out of the 128) and you will need to answer at least 12 questions correctly in English to pass that portion of the test

 - You have no problems with the law (being on parole or probation is a disqualifying factor)